brianchandotcom/com-liferay-apio-architect/README.markdown

 ## How will it help me?

 Architect provides JAX-RS writers for the most important Hypermedia formats, such as HAL or JSON-LD (with more coming).
-It also provides an easy way of representing your resources, in a really generic way, so every representation can understand it, but following common Hypermedia patterns, such as the Representor.
+It also provides an easy way of representing your resources, in a really generic way, so every representation can understand it, but following common Hypermedia patterns, such as the *Representor*.

 It also provides a really simple way of creating the different endpoints for your resources, which has many similarities with the JAX-RS approach.
 So migrating your API from a REST JAX-RS implementation to Architect will be easy as pie.